Understanding the 90-Day Rule: An Updated Immigration Guide

-What Is the 90-Day Rule?
+What Is the USCIS 90-Day Rule?

-The 90-day rule takes if these actions are taken within 90 days of entering the country.
+The 90-day rule is taken if these actions are taken within 90 days of entering the country.
 Taking these actions after 90 days will not result in the automatic presumption of a violation.
 However, even if you take these actions after the 90 days are up, you could still be found to have misrepresented your intent when entering the country.

 30/60 Rule vs. 90-Day Rule

-Consequences of Breaking the 90-Day Rule
+Consequences of Breaking the USCIS 90-Day Rule

 Nonimmigrant Intent Explainer

 Anyone applying for a single intent temporary visa must provide supporting documentation proving they will return to their country once they have concluded the intent of their visit.
-Failure to prove nonimmigrant intent will result in the denial of your visa application.
+Failure to demonstrate nonimmigrant intent will result in the denial of your visa application.

 Proving Nonimmigrant Intent in a Visa Interview